Enrikaa/Reservations/README.md

 2. Install requirements.txt
    pip install -r requirements.txt

 > Everything can be checked in POSTMAN and Django Rest Framework.
-Below are instructions to help test the API in a POSTMAN.First needed to create super user and make login.
+Below are instructions to help test the API in a POSTMAN.
+First needed to create super user and make login.
 From login will receive "auth_token".
 Having this key gives access to everyone API endpoint.

 ### CREATE SUPER USER